USA Banner

 Identity Verification is Here

 As the lead federal government agency responsible for regulating and providing safety oversight of commercial motor vehicles (CMVs), FMCSA's mission is to reduce crashes, injuries, and fatalities involving large trucks and buses.
 To help achieve this, FMCSA has partnered with IDEMIA to perform identity document capture and verification services to safely collect customer registration data and prevent fraud.
-FMCSA will now require new registrants to pass an identity proofing and verification check through the Unified Registration System to obtain new registration (either a USDOT number or USDOT number and Operating Authority)
+FMCSA will now require new registrants to pass an identity proofing and verification check through the new USDOT Registration System: Motus to obtain new registration (either a USDOT number or USDOT number and Operating Authority)

 FMCSA Daily Decisions on Operating Authority (CPLs, Reinstatements, Re-entitlements)